 How to get bats out?
 Bats in the attic

-American Animal Control ® LLC are Indiana, Michigan, and Northwestern Ohio’s most recommended bat removal specialists.
+American Animal Control ® LLC is Indy's most recommended bat removal specialist.
 If you have bats flying in your house, bats in your attic, bats in your basement, or bats in your walls.
 American Animal Control ® LLC’s licensed professional bat removal service technicians can not only remove all visible bats, but also locate all entrance points and provide you with the most extensive and humane bat exclusion system available.
 American Animal Control ® LLC can locate all primary and secondary entrance points, install check valves, repair all possible entrance points, remove all bat guano, droppings and contaminated waste on attic insulation.
 We can also work with your insurance company on the repair and restoration of your attic and attic remediation coverage.

 If you are having problems with bats in your house, bats in your attic, or bats scratching in your walls, you're not alone.
 Thousands of home owners find bats in their houses each year.
 Bats most of the time will generally enter a house from a construction opening on the roof of the house. ®American Animal Control, LLC receives hundreds of calls each year from homeowners that have bats in the house.